mParticle/docs/src/pages/integrations/facebook/event/index.md

 | Forward Web Requests Server Side | `bool` | False | Web | If enabled, requests will only be forwarded server-side |
 | External User Identity Type | `string` | Customer ID | All | Hash of the User Identity to send to Facebook as External ID |
 | Send CCPA Limited Data Use | `enum` | Never | All | When should mParticle send [the CCPA limited data use flag](https://developers.facebook.com/docs/marketing-apis/data-processing-options) to Facebook.
 Note: the flag can only be sent for batches with country and state user attributes defined or for Pixel connections with client IP defined. |

-## Ensuring Redundant Event Deduplication

-To ensure redundant events sent through Facebook Pixel and the Facebook Conversions API are correctly deduplicated when they reach Facebook, two conditions must be met:

-* Events must have the same `event_name`.
-* Events must have the same `event_id`.
-For this, the [field `source_message_id`](https://docs.mparticle.com/developers/server/json-reference/#common-event-data-node-properties) may be used to manually set the Event ID sent to Facebook.

-If you use the mParticle web SDK and server-side web integration, then this will be automatically handled.

-Visit the [Facebook Business Help Center](https://www.facebook.com/business/help/823677331451951?id=1205376682832142) and [Facebook For Developers](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events) for more information on the subject of deduplication.